Experienced Copyright Attorneys

-Whether you are an architect, software developer, web site designer, or content provider, you need an attorney who understands how copyright laws crafted for more traditional works can also be applied in a creative way to more cutting edge technologies.
+At Coats & Bennett, PLLC, our attorneys know copyright.
+We have decades of experience helping people and businesses protect their creative expressions across all areas of industry, art and education.
+We help our clients manage, secure ownership, register, license, protect and defend their copyrights.
 Our members have appeared in numerous legal and industry forums to provide guidance on copyright management issues.
 One member has even written the book on architectural works copyright.
 Our litigators were on the editorial board that wrote the ABA’s model jury instructions for copyright cases.
-Regardless of the form of your creative expressions, Coats + Bennett can help.
+Regardless of the form of your creative expressions, we can help.

-Copyrights protect creative expressions and provide authors the exclusive right to reproduce, prepare derivative works, distribute copies, perform in public, and display in public his or her work.
+Copyrights protect creative expressions and provide authors the exclusive right to reproduce, prepare derivative works, distribute copies, perform in public and display in public his or her work.
 An author who has used at least a minimal amount of his or her own creativity to create any such work owns the copyright in that work.
+Whether you are an architect, writer, artist, performer, software developer, web site designer, or content provider, you need an attorney who understands how copyright laws crafted for more traditional works can also be applied in a creative way to more cutting edge technologies.

 An author automatically owns his or her creative expressions.
 An employer is the “author” for purposes of creative content created by employees in the ordinary course of their employment.
 “Purchasing” creative content does not typically give the purchaser ownership of the copyright in the content.
 For example, a company or person that hires an independent contractor to author a design, write a brochure, or draw a house plan most likely does not own the copyright in the resulting works – despite having paid for it.
 We routinely assist our clients with reviewing and securing ownership in their creative content.